 Huseyin Bostanci, Assistant Professor; PhD., University of Central Florida.
 Thermal management of high power devices; advanced cooling technologies (spray cooling, boiling, miniature refrigeration); energy efficient building technologies.

 Nourredine Boubekri, Professor; Ph.D., University of Nebraska.
 Microlubrication in machining; green manufacturing/design for waste and pollution prevention; quality systems design.

 Diane DeSimone, Senior Lecturer; Ph.D., Union Institute and University.
 Construction methods and materials; building information modeling; construction management.

 Phillip R. Foster, Associate Professor and Program Coordinator; Ph.D., University of Maryland.
 Stirling engine cycle; flexible manufacturing systems; tool design.

 Robert Hayes, P.E., Principal Lecturer and Program Coordinator; Ph.D., Oklahoma State University.
 Control systems; signal processing; pattern recognition; digital systems.

 Zhenhua Huang, Assistant Professor; Ph.D., University of Illinois.
 Earthquake engineering; wind engineering and structural dynamics; health monitoring of structure.

-Elias Kougianos, Assistant Professor and Program Coordinator; Ph.D., Louisiana State.
-Analog and mixed signal integrated circuit (IC) design and simulation; VLSI architectures for multimedia; application of Monte Carlo methods to the solution of partial differential equations.
+Elias Kougianos, Associate Professor; Ph.D., Louisiana State University.
+Analog and mixed signal integrated circuit design and simulation; VLSI architectures for multimedia; application of Monte Carlo methods to the solution of partial differential equations.

 Discovery Park, F115

 As a highly educated, technical problem-solver or manager, which next-generation technology will you tackle?